ielab/dense-screening-feedback/README.md

 # Dense-Screening-Feedback

-This repository contains the code, data, and run files for the SIGIR 2024 paper ***Dense Retrieval with Continuous Explicit Feedback for Systematic Review Screening Prioritisation***.
+This repository contains the code, data, and run files for the SIGIR 2024 paper ***Dense Retrieval with Continuous Explicit Feedback for Systematic Review Screening Prioritisation*** [[arXiv](https://arxiv.org/abs/2407.00635)].
+> Xinyu Mao, Shengyao Zhuang, Bevan Koopman, and Guido Zuccon.
+2024.
+Dense Retrieval with Continuous Explicit Feedback for Systematic Review Screening Prioritisation.
+In Proceedings of the 47th International ACM SIGIR Conference on Research and Development in Information Retrieval (SIGIR '24).
+New York, USA.
+July 2024.
+[10.1145/3626772.3657921](10.1145/3626772.3657921)
 ____

 ### Dependencies